XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Therefore it is much more productive to edit a Multi according to your personal taste.

-The Life Mode is a tool that allows you to quickly switch between different Multis.
-This can be particularly advantageous in a musical performance.
+The Life Mode pages form a tool that allows you to switch quickly from one Multi to another.
+This can be adventageous at musical performance.

 A tap on this symbol opens the Life Mode pages.

 The Life Mode comprises 8 pages, each with space for 16 Multi entries.
 So there is room for a total of 128 Multis.
-This picture shows 2 pages of the Life Mode, on the left a blank page, on the right a completely filled in page.
-In the latter, the sound 'mallets' is activated.
+In default the 7 pages A-G are already filled in and open the relevant multi by pressing on them The picture on the shows 2 pages of the Life Mode, the blank page H and the completely filled in page B. In the latter, the sound 'mallets' is activated by tapping on it.
+Tapping next on the 'XinematiX' logo top on the right opens this Multi.

 To add a Multi to the Life Mode, select it in the list of Multis so that its name is entered at the bottom centre.